37 Different Types of Wasps in Georgia

 by Isfugl is licensed under CC BY-NC-SA 2.0

 The Horntail Wasp is a species of wasp that is native to Georgia.
-These wasps have long and thin bodies and can range in size from 5 to 8 millimeters in length.
+These wasps have long and thin bodies and can range in size from 5 to 8 millimeters.

-They are typically black in color with yellowish-brown stripes on their abdomen.
+They are typically black with yellowish-brown stripes on their abdomen.

 The wings of these types of wasps in Georgia are also yellowish-brown, and the antennae are orange.

-The Horntail Wasp is an important predator of wood-boring beetles and other wood-boring insects in Georgia.
+The Horntail Wasp is an important predator of Georgia’s wood-boring beetles and other insects.

 They also feed on nectar from flowers.
 This wasp species does not sting humans and is considered beneficial to have around as it helps keep insect populations in check.